 British Columbia region

-Consult Coronavirus and Indigenous communities for health advice and supports for individuals, students, organizations and communities and businesses.
+For health advice and supports for individuals, communities, students, organizations and businesses, visit Coronavirus and Indigenous communities.

 British Columbia (BC) is home to 202 First Nations, about one third of all First Nations in Canada.
 The First Nations of BC have rich and varied cultures, histories and traditions.